 Temporary detours might also be required in the project area to assist with diverting traffic through surrounding areas while certain areas are under construction.
 During the construction phase of this project, temporary increases in PM and MSAT emissions may occur from construction activities.
-The primary construction-related emissions of PM are fugitive dust from site preparation, and the primary construction equipment and vehicles.
+The primary construction-related emissions of PM are fugitive dust from site preparation, and the primary construction-related emissions of MSAT are diesel particulate matter from diesel powered construction equipment and vehicles.
 The potential impacts of PM emissions will be minimized by using fugitive dust control measures contained in standard specifications, as appropriate.
 Considering the temporary and transient nature of construction-related emissions, as well as the mitigation actions to be utilized including compliance with applicable regulatory requirements, it is not anticipated that emissions from construction of this project will have a significant impact on air quality in the area.
 Refer to Section 5.12 for the discussion of construction-related air emissions.